Thursday, February 6, 2025

 Here, in this exhibition, her paintings seem to describe her drug-induced dreamscapes (what her husband Jon Batiste calls her "fever dreams"), the residue of visitations in a mind blurred by medicinal therapies.
 The work features familiar and phantasmagorical creatures supporting or surrounding her nude body connected to tubes hanging from bags of blood, her lifeline, and a metaphorical umbilical cord.
 Floating, drowning, swimming, and/or sleeping, she seems to surrender to these imaginary forces.
 Juxtaposed with her mother's gigantic growing, dancing flowers bursting with fresh blooms (new life), we notice an unintended relationship between their respective iconographies, for example in Suleika's Just Married, 2024, and Anne's Red and Grey, 1988 in the first gallery.

-In Just Married a pelican-like bird holds a scale shaped like a kiddy pool in which a fragile nude female body lies supine with her blood supply close by.
-In the medieval Christian Bestiary, the pelican symbolizes selflessness and sacrifice.
+In Just Married a roseate spoonbill, a member of the ibis family, holds a scale shaped like a kiddy pool in which a fragile nude female body lies supine with her blood supply close by.
+This interpretation of a spoonbill reminds me of the pelican in a medieval Christian Bestiary.
+The pelican symbolizes motherly love, selflessness and sacrifice.
 It kills and revives its young by plucking its breast to pour its blood on its chicks to ensure their survival.
 So too we know that Suleika's mother Anne gave life to her child multiple times, from pregnancy to caregiver - selflessly and tirelessly.
 She has been the guardian, the shield maker, and the unsung hero in this endlessly challenging role.

 More specifically, Just Married tells us that this giant bird lifting up a fragile damsel references a bride and groom, Suleika and Jon (?), who were secretly married in February 2022 right before Suleika entered the hospital for her second bone-marrow transplant.
 Her husband too selflessly and diligently supported her, along with her parents and brother Adam, who was her bone-marrow donor.